Paul Douglas (musician)

-Earl “Paul” Douglas (born c.
-1950) is a Jamaican Grammy Award-winning drummer and percussionist, best known for his work as the drummer, percussionist and bandleader of Toots and the Maytals.
+Paul Douglas (born c.
+1950) is a Jamaican musician, best known for his work as the drummer, percussionist and bandleader of Toots and the Maytals.
 His career spans more than five decades as one of reggae's most recorded drummers.
-Music journalist and reggae historian David Katz wrote, “dependable drummer Paul Douglas played on countless reggae hits."
+Music journalist and reggae historian David Katz wrote, "dependable drummer Paul Douglas played on countless reggae hits."

 Douglas has worked with artists including Bob Marley and the Wailers, Bonnie Raitt, and Eric Gale.
 Douglas has also toured with artists including The Rolling Stones, Willie Nelson, Dave Matthews Band, The Who, Eagles and Sheryl Crow.

 Early life

 Paul Douglas was born in St. Ann, Jamaica.
 His career as a professional musician began in 1965 at the age of 15.

 Influences

-Douglas’ musical influences include Lloyd Knibb, Steve Gadd, Harvey Mason, Sonny Emory, Elvin Jones, William Kennedy, Carlos Santana, Bob Marley, John Coltrane, Sam Cooke, George Duke, Boris Gardiner, The Skatalites, Eric Gale, Leslie Butler, George Benson, Marvin Gaye, David Garibaldi, and David Sanborn.
+Douglas' musical influences include Lloyd Knibb, Steve Gadd, Harvey Mason, Sonny Emory, Elvin Jones, William Kennedy, Carlos Santana, Bob Marley, John Coltrane, Sam Cooke, George Duke, Boris Gardiner, The Skatalites, Eric Gale, Leslie Butler, George Benson, Marvin Gaye, David Garibaldi, and David Sanborn.